Rosey Grier: Acting

 Grier has appeared in a number of films and television shows.
 One of the first football stars to successfully make the transition to acting, he made about 70 television guest appearances.
 They include a role as one of the security contingent in "The Brain Killer Affair" episode of The Man from U.N.C.L.E.
 (1964), as well as a cameo playing an athletic trainer in an episode of I Dream of Jeannie.
 He became a regular cast member, starting in 1969, on the series Daniel Boone, Make Room for Granddaddy, and The White Shadow.
 In one White Shadow appearance, he donned his No. 76 Los Angeles Rams jersey from his NFL playing days.

 He appeared as a panelist on the television game show Match Game 74.
-Grier starred in television shows and films including The Wild, Wild West (1967), Desperate Mission (1969), Carter's Army (1970), Skyjacked (1972), The Thing with Two Heads (1972), McMillan & Wife (1974), The Treasure of Jamaica Reef (1975), Movin' On (1975-1976), The Love Boat (1979), The Glove (1979), Roots: The Next Generations (1979) and The Seekers (1979).
+Grier starred in television shows and films including The Wild, Wild West (1967), The Desperate Mission (1969), Carter's Army (1970), Skyjacked (1972), The Thing with Two Heads (1972), McMillan & Wife (1974), Sesame Street (1975), The Treasure of Jamaica Reef (1975), The Love Boat (1979), The Glove (1979), Roots: The Next Generations (1979) and The Seekers (1979).
 Grier appeared in the 1974–1976 NBC TV series Movin' On with Claude Akins, which was filmed in Grier's home state of Georgia.
 He appeared in a third-season episode of Quincy, M.E. titled "Crib Job" in which he played himself as the director of a group called Giant Step.
 He appeared in two episodes of Kojak, one in the third season and one in the fourth season, as a bounty hunter named Salathiel Harms.
 He also appeared on a 1977 episode of CHiPs as a distraught motorist who, during a routine traffic stop, proceeds to destroy his car in frustration by pulling it apart piece by piece.
 He appeared as a celebrity contestant on Celebrity Bullseye during that program's 1981–82 season.
+In 1983 he also appeared in the series The Jeffersons, (episode 10x8 titled 'The List') as the owner of a pool hall in Harlem, who in the past had been a bully to George Jefferson at school.
+He made a guest appearance as himself on HBO's hit series, The Larry Sanders Show with Gary Shandling in 1998.
 Grier also guest-voiced a 1999 episode of The Simpsons titled "Sunday, Cruddy Sunday".